ConjuringCoffee/abap-domain-constants-test/README.md

+> **Warning**
+This repository is superseded by [ConjuringCoffee/abap-utesthelp](https://github.com/ConjuringCoffee/abap-utesthelp) and is no longer maintained.

 # Test class for domain constant classes

 This repository provides class `ZCL_FOSS_DOMAIN_CONSTANTS_TEST` as a parent class for your domain constant class unit tests.